lpasqualette/portfolioPHDI/README.md

 ## Recommendations:

 + Wealthier countries need to transform their consumption-based societies.
 High levels of consumerism in a linear economy lead to environmental pressure that will translate into climate change.
-    + It is necessary to prioritize healthier and sustainable purchasing habits plus to introduce circular economy to different industry sectors.
+  + It is necessary to prioritize healthier and sustainable purchasing habits plus to introduce circular economy practices to different industry sectors.

 + The dependence on fossil fuels must be decreased through the expansion of sustainable energy sources, such as wind, solar and ocean energy.
+  + This expansion needs to account for the public and environmental impact in their origin countries and it needs to align with global policies ensuring fair trade and social equity support.

 + The PHDI should be the core metric when evaluating the development of a country.
 Our relationship to the environment is vital for a long-term and sustainable development of the planet and its societies.